MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 1. On the **Upload files** page, upload the PDFs you downloaded, and then select **Next**.
 1. On the **Data management** page select the **Keyword** search type from the drop-down, and then select **Next**.
 1. On the **Review and finish** page select **Save and close**, which will add your data.
 This may take a few minutes, during which you need to leave your window open.
-Once complete, you'll see the data source, search resource, and index specified in the **Assistant setup** pane.
+Once complete, you'll see the data source, search resource, and index specified in the **Assistant setup** section.

 ## Chat with a model grounded in your data